marvinody/mercari-server/readme.md

 And now you have your own version!

+But [here's](https://mercari-api.herokuapp.com/) one if you're lazy...

+To search, just make an HTTP GET request to `https://mercari-api.herokuapp.com/api/search/<query>` and replace query with your wanted query.

+Returns a JSON array of stuff, try it out.
+Currently limited to one page as a test.

 If the service breaks, please reach out to me on the other repo by making an issue there since this doesn't really do much...